salmanhiro/salmanhiro.github.io/content/authors/admin/_index.md

     date_end: 2024-07-01
     summary: |
       Responsibilities include:
-      - Coordinated machine learning research and development
+      - Coordinated machine learning research and development for government RnD documents and learning platform
       - Developed and maintained machine learning models for natural language processing (NLP) using large language models (LLM) for government
       - Developed and maintained machine learning models for computer vision for mining industry
       - Enforced security measurement of inference API